akatch/hammerbros/content/pages/getting_started/what_do_i_need.md

 ## PPE

-These things are non-optional no matter your budget.
+These things are *non-optional* no matter your budget.

 Eye protection and hearing protection are essential equipment - don't skip this section.
+Even if you aren't using power tools, extended exposure to the noise associated with hammering can do lasting damage to your hearing.
+Likewise, bits of flying metal are always a risk in any workshop - make sure this shrapnel hits your eye pro instead of your eyes.
 Eyeglasses or sunglasses will work, but a pair of dedicated safety glasses or a face shield are better choices.
 A respirator is generally not required for general forging activities, but is a really good thing to have on hand for [preparing your propane forge for its first use][how to line your forge], burning off harmful compounds, or grinding.

 * Eye protection - ANSI-rated [face shield][] or safety glasses
 * Hearing protection - [earplugs][] or muffs